ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

 ## Limitations and Disclaimers

-CycleSync is provided "AS IS" without warranties of any kind.
+FlowSense is provided "AS IS" without warranties of any kind.
 We disclaim all warranties, express or implied, including:
 - Accuracy of cycle predictions or health information
 - Uninterrupted or error-free operation
 - Fitness for a particular purpose